mikeizbicki/cmc-csci143/topic_06_schema_design/README.md

            > For example, the `SMALLINT` type is not listed in the table.
            > In order to find out the necessary information about a `SMALLINT`, you must find the name of the type that it aliases.
            > [Table 8.1 in the postgres documentation](https://www.postgresql.org/docs/current/datatype.html) contains an almost complete list of these aliases.

+        1. every type has an "alignment", which specifies hardware addresses the type is allowed to start on
+            1. required due to hardware implementation details
+            1. similar to byte alignment in C structs
+            1. every hardware address is represented by a 64-bit (8-byte) integer
+            1. for fixed-width types, the type is typically required to "align" onto a hardware address satisfying the following formula:
+               ```
+               size in byte % 8
+               ```
+               but not always

     1. padding section:
         1. all rows are padded so that their total number of bytes is divisible by 8